ozwillo/ozwillo-doc/README.md

 - document refresh tokens (creation and revocation)

+### Documentation conventions

+Shorts lists items do not end with punctuation marks:
+- first item
+- second
+- and third

+Longer ones (those that contains several sentences) do:
+- sentence.
+Another one;
+- sentence;
+- sentence.
+Another one.

 ### Discussion

 For the moment the documentation relies on the following choices, that needs to be discussed: